Homepolish/homepolish-2018/wp-content/plugins/optimus/readme.txt

 === Optimus - WordPress Image Optimizer ===
 Contributors: keycdn
 Tags: images, optimize, compress, progressive, performance, png, jpeg, webp, image optimizer, wordpress image optimizer, optimize image, optimize jpg, optimize jpeg, optimize png, compress image, progressive jpeg, progressive jpg
-Requires at least: 3.8
+Requires at least: 4.6
-Tested up to: 4.7
+Tested up to: 4.9
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Effective image compression and optimization during the upload process.
-Automatic and without loss of quality.
+Smart, automatic and reliable.

 == Description ==

 = WordPress Image Optimizer =
-Optimus reduces the file size of uploaded media files *lossless*.
+Optimus reduces the file size of uploaded media files automatically.
 Depending on the image and format, reductions in size of up to 70% are possible.
 Several kilobytes can be saved per image—these savings contribute positively to the performance of the blog website.
-What’s most impressive about the compression technology: the quality of the images is maintained—guaranteed.
+What’s most impressive about the compression technology: the quality of the images is maintained.

 > #### There are three different versions of Optimus: